system-transparency/system-transparency/stboot/data/README.md

 #### `create_example_data.sh`

 This script is invoked by 'run.sh'.
 It creates the files listed below with example data.
+Most of the default data can be used right away, but you will probably need to change the URL of the provisioning server in `provisioning-servers.json`.

 ### Configuration Files